 In developing this business plan, RPRA has considered the enterprise risks that could impact execution.
-RPR has a robust enterprise risk management plan that identifies, assesses, and develops mitigation plans to manage risks, including risks to the organization, delivery of RPRA's mandate, and achievement of the organization's objectives.
+RPRA has a robust enterprise risk management plan that identifies, assesses, and develops mitigation plans to manage risks, including risks to the organization, delivery of RPRA's mandate, and achievement of the organization's objectives.

-The key risks associated with the 2025-2027 busine plan include:
+The key risks associated with the 2025-2027 business plan include:

-- Uncertain assumptions about government decision making, including the possibility that outcomes of the ongoing regulatory review of producer responsibility regulations will affect RPRA's forecasted expenses during the planning period, the potential for new material to be designated under the RRCEA, and the potential for new directions to build and opera additional digital registries. - Uncertain assumptions about the trajectory of inflation and interest rates. - Uncertain assumptions about the number of registrants and the volume of interactions with compliance and registry officers. - Uncertainties inherent in the implementation of new and unique regulatory programs, including the level of voluntary compliance by obligated parties, the support needs of those parties, and the effectiveness of communication and compliance strategies. - Uncertainties in the implementation of the Excess Soil Registry program, including the number of notices filed and accompanying soil volume reported, which may be affected by ministry compliance activities. - Technology risks in the development and deployment of registry enhancements.
+- Uncertain assumptions about government decision making, including the possibility that outcomes of the ongoing regulatory review of producer responsibility regulations will affect RPRA's forecasted expenses during the planning period, the potential for new materials to be designated under the RRCEA, and the potential for new directions to build and operate additional digital registries. - Uncertain assumptions about the trajectory of inflation and interest rates. - Uncertain assumptions about the number of registrants and the volume of interactions with compliance and registry officers. - Uncertainties inherent in the implementation of new and unique regulatory programs, including the level of voluntary compliance by obligated parties, the support needs of those parties, and the effectiveness of communication and compliance strategies. - Uncertainties in the implementation of the Excess Soil Registry program, including the number of notices filed and accompanying soil volume reported, which may be affected by ministry compliance activities. - Technology risks in the development and deployment of registry enhancements.

-red • Uncertainties about availability, recruitment and retention of skilled, competent human resources.
-RA , It is important to note that, although RPRA expects the budget to grow at approximately 5% per year during the planning period, the forecasts for 2026 and 2027 are more uncertain than the 2025 budget.
-Specific uncertainties include: iess The number of registrants and filings in the Excess Soil Registry.
-The ultimate complexity of and volume of interactions for the Blue Box Program, which differs substantially in scope and structure from the other producer responsibility programs. e als Resource requirements to support complex compliance cases and expanding audit and data verification needs across all producer responsibility programs. ate Resource requirements related to data analysis and management to support growing public reporting, compliance, and finance-related data needs.
-The results of competitive procurements for f IT support services and other projects.Technology costs to implement new or improved registry functionalities. g Modest financial contingencies have been added to the forecasts for 2026 and 2027 due to the possibility of change in RPRA's operating environment.
-RPRA's risk mitigation strategies support il its risks throughout the planning period and will continually assess its exposure and update its mitigation strategies.
+• Uncertainties about availability, recruitment and retention of skilled, competent human resources.

+It is important to note that, although RPRA expects the budget to grow at approximately 5% per year during the planning period, the forecasts for 2026 and 2027 are more uncertain than the 2025 budget.
+Specific uncertainties include:

+- The number of registrants and filings in the Excess Soil Registry. - The ultimate complexity of and volume of interactions for the Blue Box Program, which differs substantially in scope and structure from the other producer responsibility programs. - Resource requirements to support complex compliance cases and expanding audit and data verification needs across all producer responsibility programs. - Resource requirements related to data analysis and management to support growing public reporting, compliance, and finance-related data needs. - The results of competitive procurements for IT support services and other projects. - Technology costs to implement new or improved registry functionalities.

+Modest financial contingencies have been added to the forecasts for 2026 and 2027 due to the possibility of change in RPRA's operating environment.

 RPRA's risk mitigation strategies support organizational resilience to deliver its legislated mandate, fulfill directions from the Minister, and achieve its strategic priorities.
-RPRA will monitor
+RPRA will monitor its risks throughout the planning period and will continually assess its exposure and update its mitigation strategies.